 Every year, Dexibit takes on project interns completing primary research projects in data.
-Rifky interned at Dexibit for 7 months as part of his Masters in Data Science at the University of Auckland, working closely with Data Science Director, Radhika, and the entire Dexibit team.
-In his Masters Dissertation, Rifky explored predicting experience visitation for a real-world client, a large science museum in the United States.
+Rifky interned at Dexibit for 7 months as part of his Masters in Data Science at the University of Auckland, working closely with Dexibit’s data science team.
+In his Masters Dissertation, Rifky explored predicting experience visitation for a real world client, a large science museum in the United States.

 What inspired you to pursue a Masters in Data Science?